 • Irresistible Potato Filled Pastry

 Got a favorite topping combo?
-Drop it in the comments.
-And if you made this recipe, rate it and share a photo — I’d love to see your spin. #Chocolate Covered Pretzels #Chocolate Covered Pretzels recipe
+Drop it in the comments: I want to hear your creative twists!
+If you made this recipe, rate it and share a photo — I’d love to see your version.
+And don’t forget to save this recipe to Pinterest so you can easily find it for your next chocolate-covered pretzel adventure! #Chocolate Covered Pretzels #Chocolate Covered Pretzels recipe